 The Queen of the South

-The the Queen of Sheba sought the wisdom of Solomon for her many questions.
-As she had “heard about the fame of Solomon and his relationship to the LORD, [and] came to test Solomon with hard questions” (1 Kings 10:1).
+The Queen of Sheba sought the wisdom of Solomon for her many questions.
+For she had “heard about the fame of Solomon and his relationship to the LORD, [and] came to test Solomon with hard questions” (1 Kings 10:1).
 And God had granted Solomon the gift of wisdom (1 Kings 3:5–12), so “nothing was too hard for the king to explain to her” (1 Kings 10:3).

 Solomon gave helpful, intelligent answers, which directed the queen’s mind to the true source of all wisdom and prosperity.
 After the Queen of Sheba had witnessed Solomon’s wisdom and works, she didn’t thank him only for the hospitality that he showed her but more importantly for the knowledge of God’s truth.
 She said, “Blessed be the Lord your God, who delighted in you, setting you on the throne of Israel!
 Because the Lord has loved Israel forever, therefore He made you king, to do justice and righteousness” (1 kings 10:9).